 Curriculum goal: Prepare for the Gaokao in June after the senior year.

-Gaokao results determine placement into nationally ranked universities, which determine each student’s academic direction and feed graduates into commensurate levels of career opportunities.
+Chinese college preparation is focused on Gaokao study during the senior year of high school.
+Gaokao results determine placement into nationally ranked universities, which determine each student’s academic direction.
+University graduates are fed into commensurate levels of career opportunities.
 High stakes means high stress.

 School atmosphere: Competitive.